AlexGonRod/svelte_chrome_extension/README.md

 ## Requirements

-The extension requires the following to be true:
+The extension requires the following:

 - Chrome or Firefox version 121 or higher
 - Application running Svelte version `^4.0.0`